Simar-malhotra09/angeL01/README.md

 Update log:

 [2026/Aug/22]: Added lance chrome extension.
-Super useful if you are using a lot of link; please see `lance/README.md`!
+Super useful if you are using a lot of links; please see `lance/README.md`!

 [2026/Aug/17]: Support japenese.
 You must see [pr #7 comments](https://github.com/Simar-malhotra09/angeL01/pull/7) first to be able to use it!